Elevate Branding with a Custom Color Palette

 - Reliability: Blue 43%, Black 24%

-This is a rather simplistic view of color psychology, but it should give you a good idea of what color best represents the feel of your business.
+This is a rather simplistic view of color psychology.
+It should give you a good idea of what color best represents the feel of your business.

 Understanding Color Theory